isomerpages/gb-assist/pages/solutionrepo/solution1803.md

 ### Description

-Adventus Managed Firewall leverages on the Fortigate appliance to provide a holistic approach by providing managed service for network perimeter security monitoring on top of the solution.
-With this all-rounded Firewall Network Perimeter Protection, a proper firewall configuration is ensured, and there is also constant monitoring of firewall threats.
+Adventus Managed Firewall leverages on the Fortigate appliance to provide a holistic approach by providing managed service for network perimeter security monitoring on top of the solution.With this all-rounded Firewall Network Perimeter Protection, a proper firewall configuration is ensured, and there is also constant monitoring of firewall threats.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Adventus_Annex_3_CR_wef_14_Jan_2021_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria